fhdsl/NIH_Data_Sharing/docs/index.md

 </div>

 <div class = plan>
-**How do I write my plan?** Your plan should be < 2 pages and include sections on data type; tools, software, and code; standards; data preservation, access, and timelines; access, distribution, and reuse considerations; and oversight. **You may be able to change your plan** in the just-in-time process or during regular reporting intervals.
+**How do I write my plan?** Your plan should be < 2 pages (without hyperlinks) and include sections on data type; tools, software, and code; standards; data preservation, access, and timelines; access, distribution, and reuse considerations; and oversight. **You may be able to change your plan** in the just-in-time process or during regular reporting intervals.
 Changes require approval.
 </div>

 <div class = submit>